 Agra, Uttar Pradesh

-Buried in the Taj Mahal are Shah Jahan and his beloved principal wife, Mumtaz Mahal, who predeceased him by 35 years.
+Buried in the Taj Mahal are Shah Jahan and his beloved Mumtaz, who predeceased him by 35 years.
 Their actual burials lie underneath the main floor.
 They are marked on the main floor by cenotaphs, as is usual in Islamic funerary monuments.